Eliza is a photographer, activist, speaker, creator, curator and podcast host. She is most widely known as the founder of Cheer Up Luv.

 Eliza Hatch shared insight into her creative activism in a short film feature for The Dyas’ Creative Corner.
 The conversation focused on her work as co-founder of Hysterical Collective, a feminist platform and yearly exhibition raising funds for feminist and LGBTQ+ charities, alongside Illustrator and Curator Bea.
 Eliza and Bea discussed how they use their respective crafts to address gender issues, including reclaiming the term “hysterical” and amplifying marginalised voices through art and activism.

-Eliza joined The Dyas for a video interview, offering insights into her creative journey, the mission of Cheer Up Luv, and the impact of her work with Hysterical Collective.
-She reflected on her experiences of using art as a tool for activism and channeling emotions into creative expression to support social change.
+In the video interview, Eliza offers insights into her creative journey, the mission of Cheer Up Luv, and the impact of Hysterical Collective.
+She reflected on her experiences of using art as a tool for activism and channelling emotions into creative expression to support social change.

 Impact